 Marketplace Facilitator Changes in 2021

-If you sell on a Marketplace facilitator such as Amazon, as you know, they now collect and remit sales tax in over 44 Marketplace nexus states (includes D.C. and Alaska at the local level).
-Tennessee has enacted marketplace nexus legislation set for October 1st, 2020, to change the numbers to 45 states.
+If you sell on a Marketplace facilitator such as Amazon, as you know, they now collect and remit sales tax in over 47 Marketplace nexus states (includes D.C. and Alaska at the local level).
+Missouri will add marketplace nexus by January 2022.

-In the recent MTC.gov meeting, an updated whitepaper was produced, making recommendations to state legislators and tax agencies considering such laws or amendments during their 2020 legislative sessions.
+An updated whitepaper was produced in the recent MTC.gov meeting, making recommendations to state legislators and tax agencies considering such laws or amendments during their 2020 legislative sessions.

 When does a Marketplace Seller (you) Get Audited for Marketplace Sales?

 Here is the situation: If the marketplace facilitator/provider can show that the failure to collect was due to the marketplace seller (you) providing erroneous information to the marketplace facilitator/provider, then the audit risk and liability can shift to the marketplace seller for those transactions.